gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 $$\nabla^\mu G_{\mu\nu} = 0$$

-This is crucial — it guarantees that the Einstein equations are consistent with energy-momentum conservation.
+This is crucial.
+It guarantees that the Einstein equations are consistent with energy-momentum conservation.